topeterk/HitCounterManager/README.md

 Message me via GitHub / e-mail or simply open an issue and I will try to help you out.
 Alternatively you can also send me a whipser on Twitch: [GeneralGunrider](https://www.twitch.tv/generalgunrider)

 ## Community
-There is a great growing community on Discord, called Team Hitless.
-If you are seeking for help, guidance and just talks about no hit runs, you can get there by this link: [Team Hitless at Discord](https://discord.gg/4E7cSK7)
+There is a great growing community on Discord called [Team Hitless](https://discord.gg/4E7cSK7).
+If you are seeking for help, guidance or just talk about no hit runs, this is the right place for it.
+Thanks to everyone for helping other community members!

 ## Special thanks
 I would never have created this tool without the inspiration by watching the awesome 0 hit and no death runners...